jiayue92-2/IOTdocs_en/source/hardware_design.rst

 4.1 Power Supply Routing
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Pay attention to the following aspects, regarding to the PCB power supply routing:
+Pay attention to the following aspects regarding the PCB power supply routing:

 \1.
 You had better use capacitor filters of 2.2 uF and 0.1 uF as power supply, which can filter out low-frequency and high-frequency noise.